-Many people think that the Morning After Pill (MAP/Plan B) is the abortion pill; however, this is not so.
-The Morning After Pill (Plan B) is taken shortly after intercourse while the Abortion Pill (RU-486/Plan C) is taken up to several weeks after.
+Many people think that the Morning After Pill (MAP) also known as Plan B, is the abortion pill; however, this is not so.
+The MAP is taken shortly after intercourse while the Abortion Pill (RU-486/Plan C) is taken up to several weeks after.
 You can learn more about the Abortion Pill (RU-486/Plan C) in an earlier blog.

-The Morning After Pill (Plan B) is considered a method of contraception which works to block a fertilized egg from implanting in the uterus.
-If this fails, MAP works to thin the lining of the uterus to expel the fertilized egg from the uterus thus ending the pregnancy.
+The MAP is considered a method of contraception, which works to block a fertilized egg from implanting in the uterus.
+If this fails, the MAP works to thin the lining of the uterus to expel the fertilized egg from the uterus thus ending the pregnancy.

 The Risks and Side Effects: